michielskobe/rnd-final-project/docs/project/matlab.md

 <img src="/img/shelving_filter_coefficients.png"/>

-This was the result of simuling the Low Shelf filter with a bandwidth of 400Hz and a gain of +5dB when passing a sine wave of 100Hz and 400Hs through the filter.
+This was the result of simulating the Low Shelf filter with a bandwidth of 400Hz and a gain of +5dB when passing a sine wave of 100Hz and 400Hs through the filter.

 <img src="/img/low_shelf_100.png"/>